Champions Retreat Golf Club: History

 Legendary professional golfer Gary Player chose the 1999 Masters Champions Dinner as his setting to recruit two other greats – Jack Nicklaus and the late Arnold Palmer – to share in his dream of a 27-hole, private golf club located just outside of Augusta, Georgia.
 Nestled along the Savannah River, the three nine-hole courses inhabit a former untouched timber plot and are built around an Island, a Bluff, and a Creek.

-The legends designed nine signature holes of championship golf together, sculpting from the foundation of more than 365 acres of skyward Georgia pines, long-standing hardwood, and wetlands.
+They designed nine holes of championship golf together, sculpting from the foundation of more than 365 acres of skyward Georgia pines, long-standing hardwood, and wetlands.
 Opening its doors in 2005, Champions Retreat is the realization of their collective vision.

 The three nine-hole courses inhabit a former untouched timber plot and are built around an Island, a Bluff, and a Creek.
 With three distinct properties to choose from, Gary Player handled the designation of the land by writing “Island,” “Creek” and “Bluff” on the back of three index cards.
 Arnold Palmer had the most seniority and had played in more Masters than Jack Nicklaus or Gary Player, so he selected first.
 He drew the “Island” card.
 Jack Nicklaus drew second since he had won more green jackets than Gary Player and pulled the “Bluff” card, leaving Player with the “Creek” property.

 Augusta National Women's Amateur

-The Augusta National Women's Amateur was announced in April 2018 by Augusta National Chairman Fred Ridley during his annual press conference at the 2018 Master's Tournament.
-The 54-hole, stroke-play tournament will feature an international field of 72 amateur woman players.
-Invitees were determined by awarding winners of other recognized championships and using the Women’s World Amateur Golf Ranking.
+The Augusta National Women's Amateur (ANWA) was announced in April 2018 by Augusta National Chairman Fred Ridley during his annual press conference at the 2018 Masters Tournament.
+The 54-hole, stroke-play tournament features an international field of 72 amateur woman players.
+Invitees are determined by awarding winners of other recognized championships and using the Women's World Amateur Golf Ranking.

-Augusta National Women's Amateur 2019
+2019

 In the inaugural event, Champions Retreat Golf Club hosted the first 36 holes over two days on Arnold Palmer’s Island nine and Jack Nicklaus’ Bluff nine.
 The entire field then plays Augusta National for an official practice round followed by the final round taking place at Augusta National.
 The final round features the top 30 competitors who made the cut.
 In the event of a tie after 54 holes, the winner will be decided by a sudden-death playoff.

-NBC Sports provided pre-event promotion across NBCUniversal’s portfolio, while Golf Channel delivered the highlights, live reports, and news coverage throughout the event, including onsite during the first two competitive rounds at Champions Retreat.
+NBC Sports provided pre-event promotion across NBCUniversal's portfolio, while Golf Channel delivered the highlights, live reports, and news coverage throughout the event, including onsite during the first two competitive rounds at Champions Retreat.

-Augusta National Women's Amateur 2020
+2020

-Augusta National Women's Amateur 2020 didn't take place due to the COVID-19 pandemic.
+The Augusta National Women's Amateur 2020 did not take place due to the COVID-19 pandemic.